garanaveen/deerbrooketx/hoa/amenityaccess.md

-Contact HOA [Community Manager](./contactinfo.md) for a fob.
-You can either pick it up from their office or they can ship it to you for $25 I believe.
+You can order a fob for Gym and Pool access from [here](https://www.alamomgpayments.com/product/pool-access-card/). $25 for local pickup and $30 for shipping and handling.
+It might take a while for shipping option.
+Contact HOA [Community Manager](./contactinfo.md) for latest information.

 * Pool is closed during winter.
 (Opens on 18MAR2022)
 * The pool hours are daily from 6am to 8pm.